Swazi-1/LowPolyCam/README.md

 **Screen Must Stay On** — iOS does not allow normal apps to record from the background.<br>
 **Auto-Dim / Moon Button** — Use either option to turn the screen black while recording.<br>
 **Older iPhones** — Some resolutions, frame rates, camera lenses, or features may not be available.<br>
-**Automatic Compatibility** — Unsupported options are automatically disabled.
+**Automatic Compatibility** — Unsupported options are automatically disabled.<br>
+**iOS 15 Support** — LowPolyCam is designed to remain compatible with iOS 15 and newer supported devices.

 ---